afikdamri/EX2_Graph/README.md

 B. The algorithms that can be run on the graph.

-@ The way the project is structured
+# The way the project is structured
+We can see the way the project is built and works: